group13-Advanced-Web-Project/Movie-Central/README.md

-The **Full-Stack Movie Database** allows users to explore movies, view their showtimes, and leave reviews.
+**Movie-Central** allows users to explore movies, view their showtimes, and leave reviews.
 Users can browse movies without creating an account, or register to gain full access to personalized features.
 Registered users can:

 - **Browse Movies**: Access detailed movie information, ratings, and showtimes.
 - **Create and Share Favorite Lists**: Users can curate and share their favorite movies with a unique link.